• Our 50th Anniversary Celebration

-• AJ Muste Institute Calls for Immediate Ceasefire in Gaza and End to Ethnic Cleansing
+• AJ Muste Foundation Calls for Immediate Ceasefire in Gaza and End to Ethnic Cleansing

-The A. J. Muste Memorial Institute calls for an immediate ceasefire in Gaza and the safe passage of humanitarian aid, appropriate to the magnitude of the crisis, to assist all needs of Palestinians, especially basic necessities like food, water, electricity, fuel, and medical supplies...
+The A. J. Muste Foundation calls for an immediate ceasefire in Gaza and the safe passage of humanitarian aid, appropriate to the magnitude of the crisis, to assist all needs of Palestinians, especially basic necessities like food, water, electricity, fuel, and medical supplies...

 • See Our Latest Grants

-See the powerful work we supported in our Spring & Fall 2023 Social Justice Fund Grant Cycles
+See the powerful work we supported in our 2023 Spring Social Justice Fund Grant Cycle.

 What We Do